 History of the City of David

 Over 3,000 years ago King David arrived on the hilltop that would become Jerusalem and established his city as the capital of the unified tribes of Israel.
-Over the years Jerusalem grew while the original settlement was destroyed, rebuilt, conquered and settled many times over.
-The City of David became buried beneath growing Jerusalem and hidden until excavated began in 1860.
-The archaeological excavations are still underway and will continue at least until 2020.
+Over the years, Jerusalem grew while the original settlement was destroyed, rebuilt, conquered and settled many times over.
+The City of David became buried beneath growing Jerusalem and hidden until excavation began in 1860.
+The archaeological excavations are still underway and will continue at least until 2021.

 Water Systems of the City of David

-To explore the city of David join our City of David tour and underground Jerusalem Tour.
+To explore the City of David join our City of David Tour.